Persistence Module Theory

 help me see the world through new eyes.

-I was a postdoctoral researcher at the University of Pennsylvania in the Department of Electrical and Systems Engineering for the academic year 2017-2018, where I worked with Professor Robert Ghrist on both theoretical and applied aspects of persistent homology.
+For the academic year 2017-2018, I worked as a postdoctoral researcher at the University of Pennsylvania in the Department of Electrical and Systems Engineering.
+I worked with Professor Robert Ghrist on both theoretical and applied aspects of persistent homology.